alciamoncrieffe/Bike_Sharing--Udacity/README.md

 # Bike_Sharing--Udacity

-Build a neural network and use it to predict daily bike rental ridership.
+Deep learning Course Project 1 : Build an MLP neural network and use it to predict daily bike rental ridership.

 # Background